What's a dialog starter?

 You can also add keywords to exclude.
 An excluded keyword is a text string that is matched against consumer input in order to not trigger the dialog.

-For some practice with this adding patterns, try the Getting Started with Bot Building tutorial.
+Learn more about specifying patterns.
+For some practice, try the Getting Started with Bot Building tutorial.

 Add an intent to a dialog starter